buditanrim/buditanrim.github.io/_posts/2021-01-27-business-aware-designer-value-proposition.md

 ---

 ## Value proposition as a marketing communication
+When a product team is about to launch their product.
+Mostly, they'll need to align with the marketing team.
+Having the value proposition statement can help the marketing team to craft the more accurate message for the targeted audience.

 From the user point of view, they will subconsciously ask these questions when they look at the marketing: Why should I consider this product?
 Is this product useful for me?

 In practice, the value proposition statement will be helpful when we create a landing page.
 It’s a statement to help answers those questions they have at a glance.